Overview

 Concentration

-The Company’s risk is increased as it holds fewer investments than a typical investment trust or fund and the effect of this, together with its long term approach to investment, could result in large movements in the share price.
+Risk is increased by holding fewer investments than a typical fund and the effect of this, together with a long-term approach to investment, could result in large movements in the share price.